 OSU Women Farmer Networks

-The OSU Small Farms Programs hosts three Women Farmer Networks throughout the state.
+The OSU Small Farms Programs hosts four Women Farmer Networks throughout the state.

 The League of Women Farmers, Southern Oregon